Leonard Hofstadter: Family

 Leonard's father, Dr. Alfred Hofstadter is an anthropologist.
 Sheldon reveals that Leonard's middle name, "Leakey", comes from famed anthropologist Louis Leakey, with whom Leonard's father had worked.
 Leonard is embarrassed by his middle name and its humorous connotations, and rarely mentions it.
 Apparently, his father was not very affectionate towards him either; he mentions that he had to compete with the bones of an Etruscan boy for his father's attention, but this was likely because his father was away from home a lot for work and wasn't able to get to know his children well.
 However, they seem to have developed a good, affectionate rapport by the time of Leonard and Penny's impending second wedding ceremony in the season 9 finale.

-When lamenting the possibility that the Hofstadter name would die out with him after Penny expressed a desire not to have children, Sheldon points out that not only did his brother Michael have children but that his sister had five sons who bore the surname Hofstadter.
+When lamenting the possibility that the Hofstadter name would die out with him after Penny expresses a desire not to have children, Sheldon points out that not only does his brother Michael have children but that his sister has five sons who bore the surname Hofstadter.

-Though little is known about Leonard's extended family, a few references to it have been made.
+Though little is known about Leonard's extended family, a few references to it are made.
 In the first episode, Sheldon and Leonard discuss Leonard's grandmother, who had visited them on Thanksgiving the year before.
-She has Alzheimer's disease and apparently "had an episode" during her visit, which resulted in her stripping off her clothes and carving the turkey.
+She has Alzheimer's disease and apparently "has an episode" during her visit, which results in her stripping off her clothes and carving the turkey.
 On Beverly's first visit, she tells Leonard that his uncle Floyd has died, which greatly upsets him (according to him, Floyd was the only family member he really liked and of whom Leonard has warm memories from his childhood).
 Leonard also has several other uncles, whom Sheldon says are all very bald; when they gather together, they look "like a half carton of eggs."
 Leonard describes his aunt, however, as "one of the hairiest women you'll ever meet".
-He also mentioned an Aunt Nancy, apparently a "crazy cat lady" who had 25 cats, died, and was eaten by them.
+He also mentions an Aunt Nancy, apparently a "crazy cat lady" who had 25 cats, died, and was eaten by them.